Building a native app

 Native interface translations

-You are able to translate native application interface based on the language of Ecwid Control Panel.
-The current language of Ecwid Control Panel is provided in the authentication payload your application receives.
-Authentication payload can be sent in two modes:
+Translate Native application interface based on the language of Ecwid Control Panel.
+Current language of the Control Panel is provided in the 'payload' your application receives: Authentication payload

 How to translate your Native app